jvang0620/JavaSwing_Turtle/README.md

 This project showcases my initial efforts with Java programming and serves as a foundation for my later work with more complex projects.

+## Requirements

+- Java Development Kit (JDK) 8 or later
+- A Java IDE or text editor to edit and run the code

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Author

+Jai Vang

 ## Acknowledgements

 The original Turtle and World classes were inspired by the work of Georgia Institute of Technology and are used for educational purposes.